JosiasAurel/personal-site-v1/content/how-to-create-react-app-withouth-the-cra-cli.md

 ```
 This will install parcel (which is a simpler alternative to webpack) along with react and react-dom.

-Now that you have the dependencies installed, create an HTML file which will server as your template.
+Now that you have the dependencies installed, create an HTML file which will serve as your template.
 Let's call it _index.html_
 ```html
 <!DOCTYPE html>